-This is CIRES’ regular reminder about affiliations.
-Please note 3 key things:
+This is an update to our regular reminder about affiliations.
+Please note 4 key things:

 - CIRES researchers should include their CIRES affiliation in all publications.
 NOAA laboratories and centers also appreciate affiliations, so please use both, eg:

-- For CIRES researchers at NOAA, the easiest way to do this is to use dual affiliations: 1=Cooperative Institute for Research in Environmental Sciences, CU Boulder [or: CIRES, University of Colorado Boulder], 2=NOAA Chemical Sciences Laboratory (or GML, PSL, NCEI, etc.)
+- 1=Cooperative Institute for Research in Environmental Sciences, CU Boulder; 2=NOAA Chemical Sciences Laboratory (or PSL, NCEI, etc.)

 Many of you already do these things already—thank you.